scalameta/metals/website/blog/2024-12-13-palladium.md

 found.

-This works similar to the "Create new symbol" code action which would create a new Scala file with the added symbol, however in this case for anything starting with a lower case we offer to create a method instead.
+This works similar to the "Create new symbol" code action which would create a new Scala file with the added symbol.
+Now, for anything starting with a lower case we offer to create a method instead.

 This will work both when the symbol is used as a parameter:

 ![first-example](https://i.imgur.com/9fWQ3Yg.gif)

-as well as standalone function call:
+as well as a standalone function call:

 ![second-example](https://i.imgur.com/gizIjBB.gif)